sylvainpolletvillard/pwa-workshop/1-manifest/README.md

 You can check that the manifest is retrieved correctly by looking in the _Applications_ tab of Chrome Developer Tools.
 The list of manifest properties should be displayed.

 ![Manifest dev tools](./readme_assets/manifest_dev_tools.png)

+## PWA compatibility library

+Some browsers do not support yet some PWA features.
+For example, there is not splash-screen support in mobile Safari 12.
+The library
+[pwacompat](https://github.com/GoogleChromeLabs/pwacompat) by Google Chrome Labs fixes some of these issues.
+We strongly recommend to add this script for your PWAs for better compatibility.